We've independently reviewed this article to make sure it's as accurate as we can make it.

 Check periodically how much ice you’re actually using.
 If you notice you have more ice than you can use on your own, turn off your ice maker.
 Allow the machine to remain off while you use up most of your ice.
 When you are low on cubes, turn it back on again.

 Turning off your ice maker will keep the defrost cycle from melting and refreezing your ice, which can result in huge clumps.

 Although the method above will take more of your energy to remain vigilant about your ice, it’s the surest way you won’t have to get an ice pick just to get some cubes.

 Is It Bad to Turn Your Ice Maker On and Off?

+If your kid gets hold of your ice maker and has a field day, there’s a good chance it will break.
 But if you manage it properly with the intention of regulating how many ice cubes are made, then it should be fine.

 How Do Ice Makers Work?

 An ice maker works just like a tray of ice in that it fills up a tray full of water, freezes the water, and then pops the ice into a bin below.
 The only difference is that the process is completely automated.

 The maker uses an electric motor, an electrically operated water valve, and an electrical heating unit.
 It’s connected to your water line in your home, and it automatically fills up the molds in the ice tray with exactly enough water for each mold.